Hear Ansa answer a real call — try the live demo line:(855) 555-0721

 ~2,080 hrs/yrM–F 9–5, holidays off, two weeks vacation, sick days as they come.

-Concurrent callsTwo trucks roll over a storm.
+Concurrent callsTwo jobs run over a rush.
 The phone rings five times in three minutes.

 1Caller two through five hit voicemail or hang up.